 In the late fifties and early sixties, wearing a bikini was considered shocking, especially in General Franco’s Spain.

-Back then, Benidorm was just starting its transformation from obscure seaside resort into the tourism powerhouse that it is today.
-Women, mostly foreign tourists, had taken to wearing those sinful bikinis on the beach.
+Back then, Benidorm was just beginning to transform itself from an obscure little seaside town into the tourist megalopolis that it is today.
+Women, mostly shameless foreigners, had taken to wearing those sinful bikinis on the beach.
 Cue outrage from the Catholic Church.

-Apparently, the Bishop of Orihuela threatened to put signs up outside the town proclaiming “El Infierno” (Hell!).
-So as part of a “Day of Forgiveness”, it was decided to carry a huge wooden cross from the church of San Jaime up to a high point overlooking this sinful town.
+The Bishop of Orihuela was not happy.
+He threatened to put signs up outside the town proclaiming “El Infierno” (Hell!).
+And as part of a “Day of Forgiveness” back in 1961, the faithful carried a huge wooden cross from the church of San Jaime up to a high point overlooking this sinful town.

-His marathon Vespa ride to see Franco even featured in a short film – called ‘Bikini’ appropriately enough – made for cable network HBO Latino in 2014.
+His marathon Vespa ride to see Franco even featured in a short film – called ‘Bikini’ appropriately enough – made for HBO Latino in 2014.
 Take a look here – it’s amusing, just 15 mins long and with English subtitles.
 Not a single bikini in shot though!

 The wooden cross that the faithful carried all the way up the hill that day was toppled in a storm in 1975.
 Perhaps a sign that the Almighty wasn’t really that bothered about bikinis?